bobaseb/energetically-coherent-computation/index.md

 - continuous feedback with electrical and metabolic processes
 - role in coherent energy states

+Chemical signaling
+- in neural circuits
+- role in conscious processing
+- temporal dynamics of

+Chemiosmotic coupling
+- equations governing
+- in neural tissues
+- relationship to consciousness

 Church-Turing thesis
 - and consciousness
 - limitations for conscious experience